aio-libs/aiosmtpd/aiosmtpd/docs/concepts.rst

       .. warning::

          This is the "legacy" login_data,
-         populated only if :attr:`auth_callback` parameter is set.
+         populated only if :attr:`~aiosmtpd.smtp.SMTP.auth_callback` parameter is set.

       .. deprecated:: 1.3